 You can see my full Bullworker X5 review here.

 It features two sliding bars on each side which can be moved upwards and downwards to adjust the level of resistance.
 Once the resistance has been set, the handles on each side of the device are then pulled apart.
-As the handles are pulled, two brass coloured balls on the device move according the force exerted.
+As the handles are pulled, two gold coloured balls on the device move according the force exerted.
 The idea is that, once in position, these balls are kept in place by applying constant tension to the handles.
 Movement is incorporated into the exercises creating a dynamic isometric.
 This is really one of the best pieces of isometric exercise equipment available.

 I’ve also used the tool whilst performing concentric and eccentric contractions making it effectively a pocket sized gym.
 I’ve been able to get an extremely thorough workout using this device.
 I’d challenge anyone not to get an intense workout from it.

 It’s been particularly useful when I’ve been travelling: its small size has meant I can just throw this in with my luggage.
 It really is the perfect traveling companion.

 The Isokinator is made in Germany and I love the quality feel of this piece of equipment: it’s the kind of engineering that you would expect from a German product.
 It even comes with a 20 year guarantee as a testament to the quality of its construction.